ros2/ros2_documentation/source/Tutorials/Intermediate/Monitoring-For-Parameter-Changes-CPP.rst

   };

-In a terminal, navigate back to the root of your workspace, ``dev_ws``, and build your updated package as before:
+In a terminal, navigate back to the root of your workspace, ``ros2_ws``, and build your updated package as before:

 .. code-block:: console